Brain Damage (album): Background and recording

 By the late 1970s, guitarist Dennis Bovell had become one of the major figures on the London reggae scene, most prominently with the band Matumbi, who he had co-founded in the middle of the decade.
 However, he found himself hampered by straightforward reggae, and undertook a varied set of projects like the solo dub albums Strictly Dub Wize (1978) and I Wah Dub (1980), both released under the name Blackbeard, production for experimental post-punk bands the Slits and the Pop Group, and helping bring about lovers rock via his work with singers like Janet Kay.
 According to biographer Lloyd Bradley, Bovell had started to feel through his live work with reggae artists that the genre had not been taken far enough and wished to push it "as far as possible", feeling that reggae was "strong enough to hold its own when applied to just about anything.
-To use it like jazz, and take over tunes done in different styles and create a set of hybrids."
+To use it like jazz and take over tunes done in different styles and create a set of hybrids."

 Feeling that his playing had become too self-styled, Bovell wanted "to be flexible, so that we can jump into a reggae number and then a jazz tune and then pop and then blues", and conceived Brain Damage in this fashion, intending the album to bring audiences of the disparate genres together.
 He explained, "there's people of different mentalities listening to the different musics.
 And that should not be!
 I wanna mash that barrier and have everyone listening to everything.
 Because then everyone's going to start appreciating everyone else for being in the world!"
 The musician wished to prove reggae's versatility by fusing the genre with rhythms from the Caribbean, Africa and Europe.
 His inspiration for wanting to explore world rhythms beyond the Caribbean came from listening to funk and afrobeat artists of the era like the Funkees, Prince Nico and Savannah 75.
-Further influencing the album was "all sorts of people" appearing at his shows ensuring him that "there was scope to try things out", which he reflected by re-recording Matumbi's "After Tonight" in a rock style for his punk and student fans, appeasing his Nigerian followers with the Afro-soul-styled "Aqua Dub" and wanting to give his original reggae fans "something extra by putting a bit of a twist on them" with more straightfoward reggae tracks "Ehying" and "Bettah".
+Further influencing the album was "all sorts of people" appearing at his shows ensuring him that "there was scope to try things out", which he reflected by re-recording Matumbi's "After Tonight" in a rock style for his punk and student fans, appeasing his Nigerian followers with the Afro-soul-styled "Aqua Dub" and wanting to give his original reggae fans "something extra by putting a bit of a twist on them" with more straightforward reggae tracks "Ehying" and "Bettah".